Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 OCD often fixates on themes such as:

-While anxiety disorders may involve similar fears, they usually focus on real-life scenarios and are less repetitive or irrational in nature.
+Anxiety disorders may involve similar fears, but they usually focus on real-life situations and are less repetitive or irrational.

 Comparison chart: OCD vs. anxiety disorders